-The 2021 IPPC report indicates that the average hearth temperature has almost risen 1.1 degrees Celsius and that no much time is left for a thorough change of the global production system to become more energy efficient and avoid the threat of a climate disaster.
-The change must inevitably occurs through a replacement of old with new processes in human activities where emissions are generated (industry, agriculture, mobility, energy production, housing).
-Corporate socially and environmentally responsible investment plays therefore a crucial role to pursue ecological transition and achieve the sustainable development goals set by the world community and a key open question of economic research is to understand which drivers can accelerate the required change.
+The 2021 IPPC report indicates that the average hearth temperature has almost risen 1.1 degrees Celsius and that not much time is left for a thorough change of the global production system to become more energy efficient and avoid the threat of a climate disaster.
+The change must inevitably occur through a replacement of old with new processes in human activities where emissions are generated (industry, agriculture, mobility, energy production, housing).
+Corporate socially and environmentally responsible investment plays therefore a crucial role to pursue ecological transition and achieve the sustainable development goals set by the world community and a key open question in economic research is to understand which drivers can accelerate the required change.

-In our paper we wonder whether one of these drivers, at zero cost for public finances, can be making non financial reporting mandatory.
-More specifically, with our research hypothesis we wonder whether mandatory non-financial reporting significantly affects CSR investment with a fuzzy discontinuity design identification strategy that exploits the introduction of mandatory non-financial reporting for companies of 500 employees and above and minimal net sales or total assets levels in Italy.
+In our paper we wonder whether one of these drivers, at zero cost for public finances, can be making non-financial reporting mandatory.
+More specifically, with our research hypothesis we wonder whether mandatory non-financial reporting significantly affects

+CSR investment with a fuzzy discontinuity design identification strategy that exploits the introduction of mandatory non-financial reporting for companies of 500 employees and above and minimal net sales or total assets levels in Italy.

-By using data from the ISTAT Multiscopo survey containing information for all medium and large sized companies (above 250 employees) and a large representative sample of companies between 3 and 250 employees we find that companies above the cutoff perform significantly more CSR investment in all the CSR investment dimensions considered.
+By using data from the ISTAT Multiscopo survey containing information for all large sized companies (above 250 employees) and a large representative sample of companies between 3 and 250 employees we find that companies above the cutoff invest significantly more in crucial environmental domains (waste management, recycle/reused material in inputs, pollution control, emission reduction).
 The magnitude of the change can be estimated around 20 and 30 percent of additional companies pursuing CSR investment.

-Our findings have relevant policy implications for the ongoing debate on the reduction of the mandatory threshold (at 250 employees) showing that such reduction could provide a powerful stimulus to corporate CSR investment of the important segment of medium sized companies.
-More specifically, our results on the relevant CSR effect of the introduction of compulsory NFR for firms with 500 employees and above (plus the additional balance sheet requirements) could be a lower bound for the impact of the new EU April 2021 directive extending the obligation to all companies above 250 employees (large companies) with the addition of much more rigorous accounting standards.
+Our findings have relevant policy implications on the effects of the introduction of mandatory nonfinancial reporting in other countries and, more specifically, related to the likely impact of the recent reform of the EU regulation.
+More specifically, our results on the relevant CESI effect of the introduction of compulsory SR for firms with 500 employees and above (plus the additional balance sheet requirements) could be a lower bound for the impact of the new EU April 2021 directive extending the obligation to all companies above 250 employees with the addition of much more rigorous accounting standards.
 Further testing on this related research hypothesis stemming from our work is left for future research that will be possible as soon as member countries will implement the new directive and effects around the discontinuity could be eventually evaluated at a reasonable distance of time.